How to Avoid Spam Complaints When Sending Emails

 It happens very often that you need to separate two blocks or structures to make your email more legible and elegant.
 And here rises an issue: spacer is an image.
 One more image in your template does not sound really good.

-Our spacers will help stay within image-to-text ratio norms and avoid spam filters when sending emails as our horizontal dynamic spacer is a symbol but not an image.
+Our spacers will help stay within image-to-text ratio norms and avoid spam traps when sending emails as our horizontal dynamic spacer is a symbol but not an image.

-These elements are the hottest trend for 2018; they are meant to spice up your newsletters and are currently passionately talked about at numerous email marketing summits.
+These elements are the hottest trend and one of the best practices to create engaging emails.
+They are meant to spice up your newsletters and are currently passionately talked about at numerous email marketing summits.
 More and more companies develop various kinds of interactive elements.
 You can easily create and modify them with some special tools.
-But hey, are all email clients ready to deliver them?
+But hey, are all email providers ready to deliver them?
 Well… Only some.
 Why so?

-Some email services are technically not able to transfer and display those elements, so they block these elements or just show them as non-interactive images; while others, by the way, identify them as spam.
+Some email service providers are technically not able to transfer and display those elements, so they block these elements or just show them as non-interactive images; while others, by the way, identify them as spam.
 Consequently, it ruins your reputation.

-How can you change this situation for better?
+How can you change this situation for the better and raise poor email deliverability?

 Rule 1 — stop using <i-frame> tags.
 Gmail delivers them a few times to your customers’ inboxes, but if you keep sending them too often, this email client may mark you as a spammer. <i-frame> is mostly used for embedding videos.
 The good news is that there is an alternative — you may just insert the link to the video.
 An editor will show the preview image, so visually it will look like your video is actually embedded into an email.